 D-Day Vet: Back in Dry Dock

 The SS Jeremiah O’Brien, one of the last working ships from D-Day, is undergoing a critical dry dock visit to help keep her running.
 The 80 year old Liberty ship carried cargo on several cruses in the Atlantic and Pacific during World War II.
 But she is remembered most for her trip to Normandy during the D-Day Landings.
-And 50 years later she was rebuilt and sailed by WWII vets – Back to Normandy to take part in the ceremonies.
+And 50 years later she was rebuilt and sailed by WWII vets – back to Normandy to take part in the ceremonies.

 D-Day Vet: Back in Dry Dock

 The SS Jeremiah O’Brien, one of the last working ships from D-Day, is undergoing a critical dry dock visit to help keep her running.
 The 80 year old Liberty ship carried cargo on several cruses in the Atlantic and Pacific during World War II.
 But she is remembered most for her trip to Normandy during the D-Day Landings.
-And 50 years later she was rebuilt and sailed by WWII vets – Back to Normandy to take part in the ceremonies.
+And 50 years later she was rebuilt and sailed by WWII vets – back to Normandy to take part in the ceremonies.

 Saving Americana logo